vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (AK1) Amarakośa with the unpublished South Indian Commentaries

-Amarapadavivr.ti of Liṅgayas¯urin and the Amarapadapārijāta of Mallinātha.
+Amarapadavivr.ti of Liṅgayasūrin and the Amarapadapārijāta of Mallinātha.

 Critically edited with Introduction by A. A. RamanathaṇVol.
 1. Madras